The goal of the lupus research program at NYU Langone’s Division of Rheumatology is to reduce the toll lupus takes on patients and their families.

 Genetic Variant Linked to Congenital Heart Block

 Scientists have found that the onset of congenital heart block may be linked to a genetic variant of a major histocompatibility complex class I protein that impairs surveillance by natural killer (NK) cells, resulting in unchecked cardiac inflammation and scarring.
-Based on a genetic comparison of affected and unaffected siblings, an international collaboration led by Robert Clancy, PhD, discovered that the disease is associated with alleles of the HLA-C gene.
+Based on a genetic comparison of affected and unaffected siblings, an international collaboration, researchers discovered that the disease is associated with alleles of the HLA-C gene.
 Children with congenital heart block—but not their anti-Ro–exposed, unaffected siblings—carry an Asn80Lys gene allele.

 The research supports a model in which this genetic variant, the C2 allele, binds with high affinity to an inhibitory receptor, called a killer cell immunoglobulin-like receptor (KIR), on NK cells.
 The binding impairs the ability of KIR to regulate the killing function of NK cells, leaving the immune surveillance system unable to detect abnormal cells and limit cardiac inflammation and injury.
 The scientists are the first to describe the potentially adverse role of checkpoint inhibitors in autoimmune-associated tissue injury.